marselester/marselester.github.com/content/posts/go-simd.md

                                           🏁
 ```

-With this in mind, let's implement it in Go assembly!
+With this in mind, let's implement it in Go assembler!

 ## Adding vectors